eshajulka/BC-COMS-1016.github.io/final-project.md

 You should create 4 visualizations: 2 plots and 2 tables.
 Please create plots and tables that you believe best summarize the data and are most related to your hypothesis testing and prediction question.

-**Plots** This section should have quantitative plot and one qualitative plot.
+**Plots** This section should have one quantitative plot and one qualitative plot.
 The quantitative plot could be a scatter plot, histogram, or other plots that we've used in the course.
 The qualitative plot may be generated from the provided data tables or from aggregated/joined tables.

 **Tables** One table should be based on an aggregation function, e.g. `pivot` or `goup`.